Be a shop volunteer

 RNLI shops started life as simple cake stalls run by volunteers to raise money for their local lifeboat station.

-Today we have a growing number of more than 170 RNLI shops on the coast and inland across the UK and Ireland, all of which are still run by dedicated volunteers.
+Today, in addition to our traditional souvenir stalls at events, we have a growing number of more 170 RNLI shops on the coast and inland across the UK and Ireland, all of which are still run by dedicated volunteers.

 Many of these shops are located alongside our lifeboat stations, attracting almost 5 million visitors every year.

 They stock an excellent range of unique and competitively priced souvenirs and gifts including homeware, clothing, keyrings and toys, all to raise vital funds to save lives at sea.